-For those traveling without a visa to the United States from one of the 35 Visa Waiver Program (VWP) countries (see Step 1 above), a machine-readable passport is now required.
-If your country is not yet issuing machine-readable passports, you will need to obtain a visa for travel as referred to in Option 1.
-For more information regarding machine-readable passports, please refer to Step 3 below.
+For those traveling to the United States from one of the 35 Visa Waiver Program (VWP) countries, you do not need a visa.
+However, you do need a machine readable passport.
+If your country is not yet issuing machine-readable passports, you will need to obtain a visa for travel to the United States.
+In order to obtain your Visa please follow Option 2.

-All VWP travelers to the U.S., regardless of age or type of passport used, must present a machine-readable passport.
+All VWP travelers to the United States must present a machine-readable passport.
 Depending on when travelers' passports were issued, other requirements may apply:

 - Machine-readable passports issued or renewed/extended on or after 26 October 2006 require an integrated chip with information from the data page (e-Passport).